 What we have now is a soft fascist system, crony capitalism.
 It’s only soft in the sense that the Gestapo for the most part is not breaking down doors willy nilly (though there are exceptions to this, and more and more).
-Soft fascism becomes very hard when it comes down on you or your business, but it is not Hitler’s fascism, yet.
+Soft fascism becomes very hard when it comes down on you or your business,

 Sadly it appears that these folks, filled with legitimate indignation, do not understand that central bank interest rate rigging is anything BUT capitalism.
 A banker politburo issuing edicts from on high pretty much is the opposite of free enterprise.
 The protester’s problem should be with the state and the bankers colluding, but as we see also in this country many people who have problems with bankers continue to have a love affair with the state.
 Witness the red flags on display above.
-If only the government could be run by the people!

 As we’ve written before, the targeting of conservative groups by the IRS should concern anyone with a political opinion.
 All it takes is a change in leadership and suddenly one’s group might find itself on the wrong end of an audit.